Membership and Account Agreement

 34. Governing Law

-This Agreement is governed by the Credit Union’s bylaws, federal laws and regulations, the laws, including applicable principles of contract law, and regulations of the state in which the Credit Union’s main office is located, and local clearinghouse rules, as amended from time to time.
-As permitted by applicable law, you agree that any legal action regarding this Agreement shall be brought in the county in which the Credit Union is located.
+This Agreement is governed by the following, as amended from time to time: the Credit Union’s bylaws; local clearinghouse and other payment system rules; federal laws and regulations, including applicable principles of contract law; and the laws and regulations of the state of Michigan.
+As permitted by applicable law, and except as otherwise provided in the Resolution of Disputes by Arbitration provision below, you agree that any legal action regarding this Agreement shall be brought in the county in which the Credit Union is located.

 35. Negative Information Notice